 I read somewhere that it takes 9 months to make a baby, so you need to give yourself the same amount of time to feel normal again.
 Then there’s the traditional and medical timeframe of 6-8 weeks to fully heal from birth.
 Well, here I am; 21 months post-partum and only now am I starting to feel like myself again.
 Note: myself isn’t exactly the same person I used to be.
-There’s no way I can sit here and tell you that I’m the exact same person as I was before.
+There’s no way I can sit here and tell you that I’m the same person I was before.
 I’ve done a lot of soul-searching and growing up; a lot of things have come to light about myself, other people and how I interact with the world.
 So in a way, I’m feeling like myself but a different version of myself.
 The version that I probably will be for awhile…or at least until the next baby 😉

 I never thought I had body issues.
 I did when I was a teenager but it ended there.
 Only when I became a mom did the body consciousness hit me again.
 A lot of the opinions and responses to new moms is ‘you’ve just had a baby, relax’ but you still feel the pressure – even if you know why your tummy is a bit heavier, or you’ve developed back fat.
 And knowing why doesn’t help make you feel more confident about yourself.
 I wanted to share some of the things that have helped me get back to feeling like Aisha.